SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** A < 5 pull 3 toward the center of the area
 > - **17+:** Pull 3 toward the center of the area
 >
 > **Effect:** A portal appears at the center of the area.
-Any creature at the center of the area when this ability is used or who is pulled into the center for the first time in a round takes 10 sonic damage
+Any creature at the center of the area when this ability is used or who is pulled into the center for the first time in a round takes 10 sonic damage.
 >
 > **2 Malice:** The area remains active and deals its damage until Vesper is reduced to 0 Stamina or until the end of the encounter.
 Any creature who enters the area and has A < 4 is pulled 3 squares toward the center of the area.
 Any creature who starts their turn in the area and has M < 4 is slowed until the end of their turn.